 Our how-to video and these instructions will explain the complete process of installing one of BlackVue's high-end DR650GW-2CH/DR750S-2CH/DR900S-2CH dual lens (front and rear) dash cams and a Power Magic Pro (BlackVue's battery discharge prevention module) in a 2015 Chevrolet Suburban.

 *** The DR650GW-2CH dash cam has been discontinued, but the DR750S-2CH and the 4K DR900S-2CH are the latest and greatest versions with upgraded components for higher quality!
-In this video we will refer to the DR650GW, the DR750S, and the DR900S interchangeably because the installation process is identical.
+In this video we will refer to the DR650GW, the DR750S, and the DR900S interchangeably because the installation process is identical for all BlackVue dash cams.
+These instructions also apply to all BlackVue DR590 and 590W series dash cams as well.

 How To Hardwire Your BlackVue Dash Cam